 The series of promises the president makes to Gambian people during the 2016 campaigns and the terrain of the government apparently, are two opposite realities.
 Unequivocally, they were meant for political gains, pre-meditated and intended to canvas votes.
 Thus, this only shatter hopes at the end of the day.
 Therefore, Gambia, is time to reflect and reason to whom we entrust power to again 2021.

-Time and again, they make promises they can ever fulfill, introduce policies that aren’t the least realistic, what follows are embezzlement – the diversion of public fund to individual building and building masons and villas in home towns.
-While Gambian people extantly suffer in poverty, pain, agony and distress from the political and economic class; those entrusted with state power, authority, resources and integrity.
+Time and again, they make promises they can ever fulfill, introduce policies that aren’t the least realistic, what follows are embezzlement – While Gambian people extantly suffer in poverty, pain, agony and distress from the political and economic class; those entrusted with state power, authority, resources and integrity.
 They are the “ambassadors of poverty, who’s heads, are abroad and anus at home, the corrupt masters of our economy”.
 We must not repeat the same mistake of voting out of desperation – we must make an informed decision 2021.
 We have seen the traitors, the demagogues and the political impostors.
 Their ungrateful beings and greedy wings are hard to unnoticed as they ‘grab while their time last’ with no remorse, shame or morale.

 It therefore begs these questions, why must we continue to vote for such inconsiderate human beings and cunning elites?
 Why must we continue to ride with these politicians on the pretext of lies and deceptive policies?
 When our miserable lives of poverty, injustice and inequality deteriorates.
 This is neither inherited nor destined but invested in us by our so-called politicians.
 Don’t we learn?
 Should these continue to define our reality as a nation?
 NO! it shouldn’t.
 We need a meaningful change; by this, not only a change of leadership, government or regime.
 But a change that will transform the system and institutions of the state.
 To begin with, we must first teach ourselves, peers, colleagues and most importantly our children about patriotism and core values of a civilized, liberated and informed citizenry – homes, schools, traffics, market and in the streets.